ct-pham/COMP4511/README.md

 Most features are hard coded and interacting with them will not affect other parts of the app.

-* Users are able to input login and register details however the data will not be stored anywhere
+* Users are able to input any login and register details as the data is not be stored anywhere
 * No aspect of the app is based on location
 * All programs and locations have placeholder names and images
 * All dropdown menus will not change the content displayed on the page